danwdart/websites/posts/draft-quinze-is-nim.md

 Let's try it out with n people.

 In order to "out" person m, one must force m to have no option but to say "quinze".
-This means that person m-1 must start with douze, treize or quatorze.
+This means that person m-1 must end with quatorze, and therefore start with douze, treize or quatorze.

 [number picking game]: https://www.youtube.com/watch?v=9KABcmczPdg